New Canaan High School Student Teddy Balkind Dies After Colliding With Another Player During Hockey Game

 NEW CANAAN, Conn.
 (CBSNewYork) — A young hockey player in Connecticut has died after a collision between two players on the ice during a school game.

-Outside of St. Luke’s School in New Canaan, the mood was somber Friday as students and parents gathered to mourn the loss of 10th grader Teddy Balkind.READ MORE: New Jersey Congressman Wants Investigation Into Andover Nursing Home Where Hundreds Of Residents, Staff Members Have COVID
+Outside of St. Luke’s School in New Canaan, the mood was somber Friday as students and parents gathered to mourn the loss of 10th grader Teddy Balkind.READ MORE: New Jersey Mother Angry, Humiliated Over JetBlue's Treatment After 2-Year-Old With Autism Refused To Wear Mask On Flight

 “It’s horrible.
 It’s really bad,” said an 18-year-old student named Calvin.
 “I feel like it’s just like an outreach of, I don’t know, sympathy.”